 Most projects begin with digital modeling using SIMCenter's vast software library.
 Our researchers have experience using LS-DYNA, SOLIDWORKS, ABAQUS, HyperMesh, MATLAB and more.
-After digitally modeling the product or component, it is subjected to the required simulations.
+After digitally modeling the product or component, researchers apply required simulations to ensure the component meets the set standards.

-Once the data from the simulations is analyzed, tweaks to the design are applied, and then physical experiments can be performed at SIMCenter or at any of its Ohio State University partners including the Center for Automotive Research, the Aerospace Research Center, or the Center for Design and Manufacturing Excellence.
+Once the data from the simulations is analyzed, researchers tweak the design before conducting physical experiments at SIMCenter or at any of its Ohio State University partners including the Center for Automotive Research, the Aerospace Research Center, or the Center for Design and Manufacturing Excellence.

 SIMCenter Focus Areas